LLNL/blt/docs/creating_documentation.rst

 BLT provides a ``blt_add_doxygen_target()`` macro which, which will look for a ``Doxyfile.in`` file in the current directory, configure this file to create a ``Doxyfile`` in the build directory, and add a command to build the Doxygen docs using this file to the ``docs`` CMake target.

+.. admonition:: blt_add_doxygen_target
+   :class: hint

+   A macro to create a named doxygen target for API documentation.
+   Assumes there is a ``Doxyfile.in`` doxygen configuration file in the current directory.
+   This macro is active when BLT is configured with a valid ``DOXYGEN_EXECUTABLE`` path.

 Here is an example of using ``blt_add_doxygen_target()`` in a CMakeLists.txt file: